jerryklimcik/alfred-bootstrap-docs/README.md

 Either press `⌘Y` to Quick Look the result, or press `<enter>` to open it in your web browser.

+## Changing Branches

+By default this workflow searches the `5.2` version of the docs.
+However, you can change that to any branch listed on [laravel.com/docs](https://laravel.com/docs).

+1. Go to the _Laravel Docs_ workflow in your Alfred preferences
+2. Click the `[𝝌]` icon
+3. Set the value of `branch` variable to your desired version (e.g. `9.x`)

 ### Note

 Heavily inspired by [Alfred-laravel-docs by Till Krüss](https://github.com/tillkruss/alfred-laravel-docs) and big kudos to him.